fanoframework/fanoframework.github.io/security/csrf-protection/index.md

 ### Change token generator

 `TCsrfMiddlewareFactory` class, by default, uses `TCsrf` class to generate and to verify token. `TCsrf` uses `createGUID()`.
-GUID and a secret key that you set is used to calculated HMACSHA1 hash which will become token.
+GUID and a secret key that you set are used to calculated HMACSHA1 hash which will become token.

 If you need stronger token generator, you can replace with `TUrandomCsrf` class which use `/dev/urandom` to generate random bytes combined with secret key to generate HMACSHA1 hash.